top of page

 What is the weather like in Massachusetts?

 A common quote around New England is, “If you don’t like the weather, wait five minutes!”
-The weather changes dramatically from really hot sunny days to cooler rainy days. .
+The weather changes dramatically from really hot sunny days to cooler rainy days.
 We have mostly sunny and warm days and cool evenings.
-Staff orientation days in June can be a bit cool, so we recommend a sweater.
-Definitely remember to pack a rain jacket too!
+Staff orientation days in June can be cool, so we recommend a sweater.
+Remember to pack a rain jacket, too!

 Is there Internet access at camp?